kailermai/tp/docs/DeveloperGuide.md

 **Guarantees:** All student entries will be displayed.

 **MSS**
-1. TA enters command to list entries.
+1. TA requests to list entries.
 2. TAHub displays the list of students.
    <br>Use case ends.